What is Tanzanite?

 Tanzanite is a rare bluish violet coloured variety of the mineral zoisite.
 It was first discovered in northern Tanzania in 1967.

-The process of heating causes tanzanite crystals to change colour sometimes completely.
+After being mined and cleaned stones are often heated very gently.
+This causes crystals to change colour, sometimes completely.
 The process takes just thirty minutes at a temperature of no more than 400°C (approx' 734°F).

-The exact shade and depth of blue colour can vary greatly.
+The exact shade and depth of colour can vary greatly.
 Tanzanite gemstones with the deepest colour and good saturation command higher prices.

 The distinctive purple to violet hue is often the characteristic that stands out the most.
 Depending on the shade of colour and level of saturation, tanzanite can be confused for blue topaz, iolite, sapphire or aquamarine.

 Tanzanite gemstones tend to be faceted and are often set with diamonds.

 Tanzanite is pleochroic which means it appears to be different a colour depending on the light and angle from which it's viewed.
 Under yellow light it always appears to be more violet.